 On August 24, 2019, from noon to 8 p.m., Appalachian Heritage Day will transpire at Southern West Virginia Community and Technical College's Logan Campus in Mt.
 Gay, WV.
 The event will celebrate Appalachian history, culture, economic development, and tourism.
 Regional authors, guest speakers, scholars, and musicians will be featured throughout the day.
 The event is free to the public.
-THANK YOU to the Logan County Commission and the Hatfield-McCoy CVB for sponsoring this event!
+THANK YOU to the Logan County Commission, the Hatfield-McCoy CVB, and the Southern Coalition for the Arts for sponsoring this event!

 Anyone who is interested in occupying a table in order to sell Appalachian-themed merchandise, offer information, or promote an agency should click below!